oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

     of **Item** or **Field** definitions for the items or fields that comprise the compound type.

-> **TO-DO:** Determine whether including the ASCII code numbers for type and field options in Figure 3-2 is worthwhile

 ###### Figure 3-2 -- JADN V2 Type Definition Structure
 ![JADN V2 Type Definition Structure](images/JADN-Type-Def-Structure.drawio.png)